OCTOBER 15-17, 2026

 Late Night Events

-After the evening plenary sessions, stay and hangout.
-We might be playing board games, doing a hymn sing, or watching a documentary.
+After the evening plenary sessions, stay and hangout!
+We have a special guest musician, games, a hymn sing, and more.
+Stay tuned for details.

 Online Conference Community